sgaliamov/scurry/readme.md

 ### Release

-1. Create new release branch and name it *Release/YYYY-MM-DD*.
+1. Create new release branch from *develop* and name it *Release/YYYY-MM-DD*.
-1. Apply fixes and push.
 1. Rebase on *master*:
    ``` bash
    git fetch origin master:master